 2. Coordinate, Don’t Match

-You don’t want to wear exactly the same outfit however keep in mind basic clothing choices for everyone.
-Keeping a cohesion in the type of clothing will ensure your portraits are “wall worthy” something you will be proud to hang on your walls.
-For example, coordinate clothing choices so that everyone wears the same type of bottom (jeans, khaki’s, etc) and the same type of top (button-down shirt, polo shirt, etc).
+You don’t want to wear exactly the same outfit, but you do want everyone to coordinate.
+Keeping a cohesion in the type of clothing will ensure your portraits are “wall worthy” and something you will be proud to hang on your walls.
+For example, coordinate clothing choices so that everyone wears the same type of bottom (jeans, khaki’s, etc) and different styles of stop in complementary colors.

 A good tip to see if your clothing choices coordinate without matching is to lay everyone’s clothes out on a flat surface like a bed or couch.
 Stand back, and look at your clothing choices to see if everything goes well together.
 If there’s one thing that really sticks out, pull it out and substitute it with something else.